luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

   While a consistent trend is recognizable for long-form content on both AfD channels, and the Left's channel short-form videos on the AfD TV channel do not show the same relationship.
   For all channels the x-axis' upper limit which indicates values for +2 standard deviations of the people-centric content, is quite low for all channels, and the large confidence intervals for long form content on CDU and CSU show how sparse and/or varying the data is for values above 5%.

-  Regarding *H2a* stating that on channels of populist parties, we expect a positive relationship between a videos' amount of contained populism and it's user engagement, we therefore find partial support on both dimensions.
+  Regarding *H2a* stating that on channels of populist parties, we expect a positive relationship between a video's amount of contained populism and it's user engagement, we therefore find partial support on both dimensions.
   We can observe a clear positive relationship for the video's amount of populism and its view count for the AfD's channels long videos.
   Additionally we see an increase in expected view count for the Left but only for long videos.
-  While the amount populist content in neither dimension seems to have an effect on user engagement for short videos in the Left's channel, the effect for all other types of videos from populists parties' channels is clearly positive.
+  While the amount of populist content in neither dimension seems to have an effect on user engagement for short videos in the Left's channel, the effect for all other types of videos from populists parties' channels is clearly positive.

   The analysis of viewer engagement across non-populist party channels (CDU, CSU, FDP, Greens, SPD) provides only limited support for *H2b*.
   No consistent or significant positive relationship is observed for some parties and video types, particularly for the channels of the FDP and the Greens.